Construction of Darboux coordinates in noncanonical Hamiltonian systems via normal form expansions: Construction of canonical normal form coordinates

 \subsubsection{Determination of the generating function's resonant coefficients}

 As already mentioned above, the resonant coefficients of each generating function are free parameters, in the sense that they do neither change the polynomial structure of the dynamical equations nor that of the energy functional.
-However, they do modify the coefficients of the respective expansions.
-In this section, it is shown how these resonant coefficients can be determined in a way that the dynamical equations and the energy functional fulfil the canonical equations \eqref{eq:NF-canonequations-for-NF}, \ie\ the normal form coordinates are canonical ones.
-This procedure works as follows (see \FIG\ \ref{fig:res-gen}):
+However, they do modify the coefficients of the respective expansions. \begin{thm}[Choice of the resonant generating function]